mhorga/mhorga.github.io/_posts/2016-03-14-a-first-look-at-the-swift-express-web-server.markdown

 Again, build and run your project from command line, and then point your browser to [localhost:9999/hello](http://localhost:9999/hello).
 You should see only the header message __Hello Express!!!__.

 Ok, you might say, but this is a web service and we want it to let us get data feeds from it.
 Easy task!
+First, we need to register the JSON view in the system, so put this line next to the other registered view:

+{% highlight swift %}
+app.views.register(JsonView()):
+{% endhighlight %}

-Just create a new API call and make sure it generates a JSON feed:
+Second, create a new API call and make sure it generates JSON-friendly data, such as a dictionary.

 {% highlight swift %}
 app.get("/election") { request in